 Moreover, data protection at the edge can be become extraordinarily expensive.
 As a result, companies might not back up their edge files as regularly as they should.
 This can lead to data loss due to lost or destroyed devices, or to malware such as ransomware.

 File sharing at the edge can compound the challenges.
 It can be difficult to share files between users, particularly between ROBOs.
 For example, it might not be possible (and certainly not secure) to email huge files.
 These can also be impossibly slow to download from a central server.
-That’s why organizations in the past have deployed file servers for local users, and why they are now deploying cloud storage gateways.
-Gateways provide edge access to a global file system that’s redefining what warm storage looks like today.
+That’s why organizations in the past have deployed file servers for local users, and why they are now deploying edge filers, or cloud storage gateways.
+Edge filers provide local access to a global file system that’s redefining what warm storage looks like today.

 Warm Storage – Files at the Filer

 Today’s teams collaborating on projects around the globe (such as in media & creative firms) typically need a solution designed specifically for dispersed locations, and one that spans on-premises and cloud infrastructures.
-Intelligent cloud-storage gateways, or edge filers, are one such solution.
-Combining NAS with cloud storage, a cloud storage gateway replaces traditional file servers or NAS devices in offices.
+Edge filers are one such solution.
+Combining NAS with cloud storage, an edge filer replaces traditional file servers or NAS devices in offices.
 The user experience for warm storage remains the same (SMB/CIFS access), but filer capacity constraints become a thing of the past.
 The object storage backend provides a scalable, cost-effective file repository that effectively ends the file server refresh cycle.

-With a gateway it’s no longer a problem if your project manager’s laptop only has 100 GB of storage and the project he’s managing is 200 GB.
-The manager and his team benefit from fast workstation access to files and data that live on the gateway via local network access and provide unlimited space to grow.
+With a filer it’s no longer a problem if your project manager’s laptop only has 100 GB of storage and the project he’s managing is 200 GB.
+The manager and his team benefit from fast workstation access to files and data that live on the filer via local network access and provide unlimited space to grow.

 Cold Storage – Files in the Cloud